charwick/helipad/README.md

 ## Requirements

-Helipad requires Python 3.6.
-Previous versions do not preserve dict order, so you may get unexpected results.
-Python 2 is not supported.

-The following libraries are required:
+Helipad requires Python 3.6 or higher.
+The following libraries are also required:

 * [Matplotlib](https://matplotlib.org/) (for plotting the time series output)
 * [Pandas](https://pandas.pydata.org/) (for data collection)